ihmeuw/vivarium/docs/source/tutorials/interactive_simulation.rst

     sim = initialize_simulation_from_model_specification(p)

 The function :func:`initialize_simulation_from_model_specification() <vivarium.interface.interactive.initialize_simulation_from_model_specification>`
-returns a simulation object that has not been setup yet so we can alter the configuration interactively, if we wish.
+returns a simulation object that has not been setup yet so we can alter the configuration programmatically, if we wish.
 Let's alter the population size to be smaller so the simulation takes less time.
+After configuring population size, we will setup the simulation and run it as desired.
+We'll take a single step, useful for inspecting the simulation closely.
+The :func:`InteractiveContext <vivarium.interface.interactive.InteractiveContext>` provides several ways to advance a simulation, detailed below in :ref:`progressing`.

 .. note::
     If we did not need to alter the configuration we could have used the function's counterpart from the interface